God

 Though I hope all humanity will get to paradise, I wonder what single place could be paradise for us all.
 The peace, light, and love that would please some would make others miserable.
 Could a fallen Special Forces Marine be happy to wake in a heaven of harps?
 If he could, then death is life's lobotomy, and what survives after death is not the Marine.
 He would be happier in hell where he could wage eternal combat against the devil his master.
 For all to be blessed, some must be damned.

-If, as missionaries believe, people must hear the true religion or be damned, it is poorly planned that God sets tribes in the middle of jungles where they will certainly never hear it, and then, as if scrambling to correct this oversight, commissions the better-informed to search through the vines and provide them the code to heaven God forgot to.
+If, as missionaries believe, people must hear the true religion or be damned, it is poorly planned that God sets tribes in the middle of jungles where they will certainly never hear it, and then, as if scrambling to correct this oversight, commissions the chosen to search through the vines and provide them the code to heaven God forgot to.
 Missionaries are like God's software patch to fix a faulty program.

 The first time I visited Yosemite Valley, I did not expect to be very impressed, not because I thought the scenery would be shabby, but because I thought the crowds would spoil it.
 Plus, Yosemite has been so praised by so many people that it seemed to me too clichéd to be impressed by it, and with a certain pride I hoped I would not be.